 Seat height is important for any chair, but with drafting chairs it’s doubly important so that you’re not straining to comfortably reach your desktop.
 In our guide, heights ranged from 19 inches to as high as 49 inches.
 But you’ll also want to consider how easily that height can be adjusted.

 And finally, we considered the materials.
 For the most part, a mesh-combo chair that featured a breathable mesh back with a padded seat chair was the most popular option we found in our research.
 Mesh models often offered the most comfortable seating choices.
 But there were also a few armless options that had a padded back and seat.
 And we did include a small selection of vinyl upholstered options too.
+Whether it’s a breathable mesh material or fabric upholstery, you want a chair that has sturdy construction with high-quality materials to ensure it will last a long time.

 The Most Important Features to Consider